masak/sambal/README.md

 * Gradual slide buildup
     * Maybe using `<!>` markers in the text
     * But we also need a non-text variant of this for Niobium
+    * And for objects in general, really
     * Some slides do buildup, and others are "outside of the flow"
+    * Could have the concept of `save` and `load` inside a `slide {}`
+    * And then `save` and `load` could also take a string name, to save and load multiple things
 * [font awesome](http://fortawesome.github.com/Font-Awesome/) integration
 * The whole [Niobium](https://gist.github.com/1751911) integration
+* At some point, the whole notion of "model" vs "view" needs to be integrated into the Niobium parts.
+* This naturally leads to things like animated slides.
+Maybe backport `transition` to work using such animations?

 There are some interesting design decisions waiting in the area around layouts and Niobium integration.
 Basically, code examples trump abstract discussions,